Kuiper-belt/colibri-coding-challenge/README.md

 ## Solution Design and Preliminary Assumptions

+### Initial Assumptions and Observations

+Through an initial inspection of the data and supporting research, I have identified key operational thresholds for wind turbines that ensure safe and efficient performance.
+Wind turbines require a cut-in speed of 6-9 mph (2.5-4 m/s) to begin generating power.
+At wind speeds above 55 mph (25 m/s), known as the cut-out speed, turbines automatically shut down to prevent damage.
+Given this, I do not expect modern wind turbines to generate power at wind speeds exceeding 25 m/s, as they are designed to cut out for safety reasons.

+In addition to these operational limits, wind direction should always be recorded as an integer value between 0 and 360 degrees, as this represents a full rotational range.
+Furthermore, any power output values below 0 should be removed from the dataset, as negative power generation is highly unlikely to occur under normal operating conditions.

+These initial assumptions form the foundation of my approach, with further details outlined in the solution design within this file.

 ### Data Processing Pipeline

 The solution consists of a **pipeline of ETL jobs** that processes data through **five sequential layers**, with